 Pro-tip #2: It’s imperative that you’ve completed the previous steps before proceeding.
 There is a system for arranging music, and certain decisions can’t be modified once you’re knee-deep in a different step.

 By this point, you’re HALFWAY THERE!

-What we’ll do is take your ideas and centerpiece and transform them into a track with specific sections–chorus, hook, bridge, a second verse, and all.
+We’ll take your ideas and centerpiece and transform them into a track with specific sections–chorus, hook, bridge, a second verse, final chorus, and all.
 How are we going to do this?
 Well, we’d like to reiterate:

 USE THOSE REFERENCE TRACKS.